MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     > **Note**: If this is the first time you are launching Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist Cloud Shell files.
 If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.

+1. In the Cloud Shell pane, run the following command to set the value of the variable `$resourceGroupName` to the name of the resource group containing the resources you provisioned in the previous task:

+    ```
+    $resourceGroupName = 'az12001b-cl-RG'
+    ```

 1. In the Cloud Shell pane, run the following command, to create the first set of 4 managed disks that you will attach to the first Azure VM you deployed in the previous task:

     ```
-    $resourceGroupName = 'az12001b-cl-RG'

     $location = (Get-AzResourceGroup -Name $resourceGroupName).Location

     $diskConfig = New-AzDiskConfig -Location $location -DiskSizeGB 128 -AccountType Premium_LRS -OsType Windows -CreateOption Empty